A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Inverse-Wishart Ensemble

 The marginal distribution of the eigenvalues, i.e., the spectral density, can be obtained from the previous equation.
-In the limit of infinitely large matrices $n\to\infty$, a standard result is the Marcenko-Pastur distribution
+In the limit of infinitely large matrices $n\to\infty$, a standard result is the Marchenko--Pastur distribution

 with the rescaled eigenvalues $\tilde a = a/2n$.
 The endpoints of $f_{\mathrm{MP}}$ are defined by $\tilde a_\pm = (1\ \pm\sqrt{m/n})^2$.